The Complete Guide to Madmaheshwar Trek

 | Tip: If you plan on doing the trek in March and witness snow, check the weather/snowfall the region has received during winter by visiting the Indian Meteorological Department.

 Madhyamaheshwar temple lies in the Kedarnath Wildlife Sanctuary in Uttarakhand.
 To reach the temple, you will have to first reach Ukhimath and then the starting point of the trek, Ransi.
 The 226 km journey from Rishikesh to Ukhimath is as scenic as it can get!

-Protip Watch out for the dam in Srinagar and the scenery after Rudraprayag to make this one of the most memorable journeys in Uttarakhand.
+Watch out for the dam in Srinagar, the Sangams, and the scenery after Rudraprayag to make this one of the most memorable journeys in Uttarakhand.